For more information or to speak with a Financial Education Specialist, please contact us at FinancialEducationAB@academybank.com.

 1. Call one of the nationwide credit reporting companies to place a fraud alert.

-Ask them to put a fraud alert on your credit report.
+Ask them to put a fraud alert or freeze on your credit report.
 This means businesses must confirm that you are you before they extend credit in your name.
 The alert is a roadblock in the path of an identity thief.
 And it's just one phone call away.
 Learn more about how to place fraud alerts and security freezes on your credit report here.

 2. Order free copies of your credit report